Thursday, August 10, 2006

 In typical mother-like fashion, I wondered how the dirty the water might be and what refuse could be filling up the English Channel.
 Nothing as romantic as the Little Mermaid Ariel's cavern, I'm sure.
 That does remind me of Mark Dion's Tate Thames Dig at the Tate Modern Art Gallery in London.
 Fascinating.

-My daughter's one place she wanted to see before moving back to the States was Paris.
-We got lucky because her best friend and this friend's mother were able to join us.
+and this friend's mother were able to join us.
 Another plus was that this friend's mother could speak a little French.
 My whole two years of French in high school had left me with the limited vocabulary of oui, non, s'il vous plaît, merci beaucoup, je ne parle pas francais and parlez-vous anglais?

 Unfortunately, having only recently returned from Venice, I was still responding with si, grazie, prego and other Italian words I'd remembered from when we'd been stationed in Italy.
 I sounded like I had a stutter when responding to queries.